jrmerz/poly-next/README.md

 You write modules.
 Modules for your client, modules for your server, modules for both.
 If you need a UI component, you can write Polymer or React.
 For Polymer, you also include a .html file with the \<dom-module /> template (No JS).
-You can write both ES6 JS and JSX code as all code will go through Browserify + Typescript compile + Babel + React.
-The server (or included middleware) will pre-bundle your code into a single (virtual) html imports file with source maps.
-So all will look as you wrote it on the client.
+You can write both ES6 JS and JSX code as all code will go through Browserify + Babel + React + Typescript compile (optional).
+The server (middleware see [poly-next-core](https://github.com/jrmerz/poly-next)) will pre-bundle your code into a single (virtual) html imports file with source maps.
+So all will look as you wrote it on your desktop in the browser.
 When you are ready, you can dump the imports file to your /dist dir.

 ## Config